 Now this is all well and good, but before we're sati...

 K-means clustering is an algorithm to perform clustering.
 It is simple to understand and implement, and hence is often the first algorithm to be tried out when performing clustering.

 The idea behind clustering is to segregate the data into groups called clusters, so that instances with similar behavior are classified in the same cluster.
 It is used in data mining, pattern recognition and anomaly detection.

 K-means clustering is also one of the most popular methods in unsupervised learning.
 Unsupervised learning is a set of techniques to identify patterns and underlying characteristics in data.

 K-means clustering partitions the dataset into k clu...

-Logistic Regression is a variant of linear regression where dependent or output variable is categorical, i.e. it takes out of a few possible discrete values.
+Logistic Regression is a variant of linear regression where the target variable is categorical, i.e. it takes one out of a few possible discrete values.
+Each of these values is called a label.
 Don't be confused by the name logistic regression, it's a classification algorithm.

-In particular, we can use it for binary classification (two categories).
+In particular, we can use logistic regression for binary classification (two labels).
 For example, we might want to predict whether or not a person has diabetes, or whether or not an email is spam.